mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ## Updating contents and UI images

-To update the documentation and the user interface - UI - images for Mautic, please follow the instructions outlined in the Community Handbook:
+To update the documentation and the User Interface - UI - images for Mautic, please follow the instructions outlined in the Community Handbook:

-- Visit the [Contributing to Mautic’s Documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html) page and adhere to the style guide while working on the content.
+- Visit the [Contributing to Mautic’s Documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html) and adhere to the style guide while working on the content.

-- Refer to the [Tester](https://contribute.mautic.org/en/latest/contributing/tester.html) page for comprehensive instructions on installing Mautic to update the UI images.
+- Refer to the [Tester](https://contribute.mautic.org/en/latest/contributing/tester.html) section for comprehensive instructions on installing Mautic to update the UI images.

 ## Credit

-These contributing guidelines are adapted from [OpenSource-Communities/intro](https://github.com/OpenSource-Communities/intro/blob/main/contributing/CONTRIBUTING.md) repository.
+Mautic adapted these contributing guidelines from [OpenSource-Communities/intro](https://github.com/OpenSource-Communities/intro/blob/main/contributing/CONTRIBUTING.md) repository.

 ---